discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 <InformationBlock title="Portal to the boss">

 Start casting symbols and make sure you also include <Skill name="Shieldofwrath"/> in your precast.
 Right before the boss triggers you can cast <Skill name= "Litany of Wrath"/> which allows you to stay in the hitbox and tank the laser.
 The precasted <Boon name="Resistance"/> from the <Specialization name="Renegade"/> protects you against the <Condition name="Fear"/> and <Condition name="Weakness"/>.
+Finish the precast with <Skill name="Procession of Blades"/>  and <Skill name="Swordofjustice"/>.

 </InformationBlock>